 Reading "Confessions of an Arch-Wizard", the game sounds far more random that it really was.
 Most of what I did was done to make the game playable as both a mortal and a wizard and by doing that ways I effectively ended up running two games with the people on one of them managing the people in the others.
 As an Arch-Wizard I was mostly concerned with the mortals - A new novice in the game was my most valuable player and over time a lot of the code in MIST became geared towards protecting their first few days experience.
 The wizards were "advised with extreme prejudice" to keep an eye on them.
 I would rather lose 10 wizards than have a single novice share the same experience as I did in 1983.
 At the same time, I had to maintain the whole ethos of MIST as a violent and "unfair" game - It was an interesting juggling act that most people managed to completely miss.

 By this point I was also nominally managing a game called VAXMUD in Lampeter, and I had also taken over a new game called AberMUD that two of my wizards, Anarchy (Alan Cox) and Moog (Richard Acott) had originally written at Aberyswyth University and Alan was now converting to Unix at Southampton University.
-Alan ended up taking a year out so I took on AberMUD and roped in a couple of programmers in to help keep the thing maintained and expanded.
+Alan ended up taking a year out so I took on AberMUD and roped in another of my Essex Arches, Ian Smith, to help keep the code-base and the actual game maintained and expanded.
 AberMUD ran at different times than MIST and was generally shut down at 2am so that people could then go to Essex but somehow the management style from MIST never quite managed to translate properly to AberMUD.
 I think my problem with AberMUD is that it felt too much like a single-user game that had been converted to be multi user whereas MUD and MIST were very firmly written to be multi-user from the very start.
 In 1991, I sent a copy of AberMUD to Vijay Subramaniam and Bill Wisner (our only two American MIST wizards) and as far as MUDs being generally available to the world, the rest is history which oddly isn't true for the credits in AberMUD since a huge amount of the original authors were removed somewhere.
 If nothing else, I have always tried to give credit when it is due.

 Essex had also acquired a couple of new games.
 I had bought ROCK back for Rognog (who was still around, but now a little older) and two students at Essex (Bret Giddings and Richard Thombs) had written a new game called LAND from Scratch.
 It was actually quite a good game but it was unfortunate that it had to compete with MIST.
 Some of the players who didn't like my management style played it for a while but they soon got bored.